drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/3_function_expression_spies.md

 // Spy on the function expression const spy = Spy(someFunc);

-// Call the higher order function -- passing in the spy -- to verify that it was
+// Call the higher order function -- passing in the spy -- to verify that the
-// called later
+// spy gets called
 higherOrderFunction(spy);

 // Verify that `someFunc()` was called at least once.
 Calling `.toBeCalled()`